MangoFVTT/fvtt-ready-set-roll-5e/README.md

 ## Planned Features
 - Damage context fields to convey what the damage comes from, or when it occurs.
 - Individual damage overlay buttons to apply the damage of a single field.
+In the meantime, you can still apply the total damage of a roll to a token like you would in the core system.
 - Retroactive roll editing, allowing for rolls to be updated with Advantage/Disadvantage/Critical Damage.
 - Macro support for more flexible quick rolling.